dstanecki/dstanecki.github.io/_posts/2021-09-09-deploying-EC2-instance-in-AWS.markdown

 ### **Configuring the AWS CLI**

-I started this by creating an access key for my Admininstrator user as according to the directions [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).
+I started this by creating an access key for my Administrator user as according to the directions [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).
 Next I downloaded and installed the AWS Command Line Interface, and used the aws configure command to configure a default profile.
 I was able to view my entered information at C:\Users\USERNAME\.aws\

 ### **Launching EC2 (Elastic Compute Cloud) Instance**